Settlement Services for Humanitarian Entrants

 Asylum seekers in Australia are not eligible to receive financial assistance through Centrelink.
 In response to the needs of asylum seekers, the Asylum Seekers Assistance Scheme (ASAS) was created in 1992 by the Australian Government to address Australia's obligations under the United Nations 1951 Convention Relating to the Status of Refugees.

-More recently, in 2009 after the success of the Community Care Pilot, the department established the Community Assistance Support (CAS) Program to provide health and welfare assistance to highly vulnerable clients while they are actively progressing and resolving their immigration status.
+More recently, in 2009 after the success of the Community Care Pilot, the department established the Community Assistance Support (CAS) Programme to provide health and welfare assistance to highly vulnerable clients while they are actively progressing and resolving their immigration status.
 Clients are required to hold a Bridging visa that is in effect and must meet specific vulnerability criteria.
 The services under CAS include access to a departmental case manager as well as support through contracted service providers.

 - Illegal Maritime Arrivals who lived in the community on a Bridging visa E or who resided in community detention, aside from unaccompanied minors